rheinwerk-verlag/planning-poker/docs/user_docs/user_interface.rst

 #. **Upcoming Stories**: This shows all the stories which are left in the poker session.

-Both the Previous Stores and Upcoming Stories sublists can be expanded/collapsed to show show/hide all of their stories inside.
+Both the Previous Stores and Upcoming Stories sublists can be expanded/collapsed to show/hide all of their stories inside.

 Voting Options